 What does WAF do?

-Warrior Angels Foundation provides a personalized treatment protocol that pinpoints - and, more importantly, treats - the underlying condition for U.S. Service Members and Veterans who have sustained a Traumatic Brain Injury (TBI) while in the line of duty.
+1. Supports Dr. Gordon's Millennium Health Centers in providing a personalized treatment protocol that pinpoints - and, more importantly, treats - the underlying condition for U.S. Service Members and Veterans who have sustained a Traumatic Brain Injury (TBI) while in the line of duty.

 How can I better educate myself on TBI, PTS, and the protocols endorsed by WAF?

 WAF is not accepting new applicants at this time.

 The following was taken from Dr. Gordon’s website: